-- 10.1 We recognise that all matters relating to child protection are confidential and the best interest of a child should be considered at all times.
+- 11.1 We recognise that all matters relating to child protection are confidential and the best interest of a child should be considered at all times.
 However, The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-Our staff and practitioners may share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
-It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk. - 10.2 The Headteacher or DSL will disclose personal information about a pupil to other members of staff on a need to know basis only.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children. - 11.2 The Headteacher or DSL will disclose personal information about a pupil to other members of staff on a need to know basis only.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual student/family.
-A written record will be made of what information has been shared, with whom, and when. - 10.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 10.4 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child as this may ultimately not be in the best interest of the child. - 10.5 We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+A written record will be made of what information has been shared, with whom, and when. - 11.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 11.4 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child as this may ultimately not be in the best interest of the child. - 11.5 We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will consult with the Children's Social Care, duty & Advice Service.